oweb36/mws-docs/Characters/Air Conditioners/NAEphthalene.md

 ## Relations

 ### [Xeo](Xeo.md)
-NEptha dislikes Xeo.
+NEpthalene dislikes Xeo.
 Its because Xeo is a woman, and just catty.
 He doesn't exactly like her overly aggressive behavior.
+And also NEptha is a freaking sexist.

+Well, Xeo also dislikes him cus he's a bastard.

 ### [JKE](JKE.md)
 NEptha sees JKE as a version of himself, a less advanced one.
 He sees JKE as inferior.
 Don't worry, he is kinda like a big brother to him.
 NEptha is very supportive to JKE because they are similar.